sattlerc/hott-reading-course/README.md

 The weekly meetings will be scheduled according to the results of [this poll](https://choodle.portal.chalmers.se/YZVDfAyYLAyTXKVW), so please vote (answers are private).
 It will take place on the Johanneberg campus.

+Your weekly reading and digestion tasks are [collected here](schedule.md).
+Throughout the course, we will monitor your workload based on your feedback and set tasks in line with the time you are expected to spend.

 The date for the final exam will be announced a month before the end of course.
 It will be scheduled in consideration of the participants' schedules.